CHAROla1/Autonomous-Driving-High-Fidelity-Simulation/README.md

-# Autonomous Driving High-Fiedelity Simulation
+# Autonomous Driving High-Fidelity Simulation

 Welcome to the Autonomous Driving High-Fiedelity Simulation project!
 This project aims to simulate the behavior of autonomous vehicles in a controlled environment.
 The simulation can be used for testing and developing autonomous driving algorithms, visualizing vehicle behavior, and educational purposes.